TOD-theses/old-paper-T-RACE/thesis.typ

 ==== Indirect dependency
 <indirect-dependency>

+#todo("Do we simply want to remove everything but the smallest TOD candidates instead?
+Would be more clean, but remove many more TOD candidates")

 As argued in @sec:weaknesses, indirect dependencies can cause unexpected results in our analysis, therefore we will filter TOD candidates that have an indirect dependency.
 We will only consider the case, where the indirect dependency is already visible in the normal order and accept that we potentially miss some indirect dependencies.
 Alternatively, we could also remove a TOD candidate $(T_A , T_B)$ when we also have the TOD candidate $(T_A , T_X)$, however this would remove many more TOD candidates.

 We already have a model of all direct (potential) dependencies with the TOD candidates.
 We can build a transaction dependency graph $G = (V , E)$ with $V$ being all transactions and $E = { (T_A , T_B) divides (T_A , T_B) in "TOD candidates" }$.
 We then filter out all TOD candidates $(T_A , T_B)$ where there exists a path $T_A , T_(X_1) , dots.h , T_(X_n) , T_B$ with at least one intermediary node $T_(X_i)$.